 ToF is made up of the following four defects of the heart and its blood vessels:

-A hole in the wall between the two lower chambers―or ventricles―of the heart.
-This condition also is called a ventricular septal defect.
+- Ventricular septal defect.
+A hole in the wall between the two lower chambers (ventricles) of the heart.

+- Pulmonary stenosis.
 A narrowing of the pulmonary valve and main pulmonary artery.
-This condition also is called pulmonary stenosis.

-Because a baby with tetralogy of Fallot may need surgery or other procedures soon after birth, this birth defect is considered a critical congenital heart defect.
+Because a baby with ToF may need surgery or other procedures soon after birth, this birth defect is considered a critical congenital heart defect.